mengjieli0726/daily_work/ICp_System_test.md

     3).
 ICp workloads recover

-* Below cases will be handled by other squad:
+* Below cases will be handled by storage&network squad(need storage&network squad input):

     1).
 Network reliability

     2).
 Storage reliability

-	 3).
+* Below cases will be handled by service squad(need service squad input)

+	 1).
 Service reliability(start concurrent client to send request, and during the service recive the request, shutdown some of pods to see the error request percentage.)

 ### Longevity and Stress Test

-The Longevity and Stress test will started from Sprint 1 and finished before RC sanity check.
+The Longevity and Stress test will started from Sprint 1 and finished before RC sanity check, and each test cycle will run in 7*24 hours.

 And the main focus was on cluster healty like: monitory the cluster resource usage like cpu/memory usage to ensure no leak.

 * The Longevity test cases will be finalized at the end of Sprint 1.

-* Eash squad need to prepare the test cases, test scripts and monitor scripts in each sprint and patch their cases in the Longevity test environment in each test cycle.
+* Each squad need to prepare the test cases, test scripts and other scripts which used to monitor the system load in each sprint and patch their cases in the Longevity test environment in each test cycle.

 * Before new sprint started, the longevity test environment need to be patched with the latest build(each sprint will have a small release, so we can use the release packages in Longevity test) and re-run in 7*24 hours.

+* Need platform-ui provide the UI automation tools in longevity test.(need platform-ui squad input)

+* Any longevity cases with service?(need service squad input)

 ### Feature integration Test